absoluteappsec/handouts/generic_checks.md

   - [ ] Sensitive Data Exposure
   - [ ] Mass Assignment
   - [ ] Business Logic Flaws
+  - [ ] Are CSRF Protections applied correctly
+  - [ ] Are users forced to re-assert their credentials for requests that have critical side-effect (account changes, password reset, etc)?

 ## Authentication

+* Authentication function checks

 - [ ] Password hashing mechanism
 - [ ] Timing attacks - this could be username/password or HMAC operations verifying keys